 1. Visit pepper farms and fish sauce factory:

-The island is most famous for its peppers and fish sauce.
+The island is most famous for its pepper and fish sauce.
 Trust me, both of these are out of this world.

 You can select tours that will take you to pepper farms, where you’ll learn everything you need to know about pepper trees and just about every type of peppers that has ever existed in this world.
-There are black peppers, grey peppers, white peppers and green peppers, to name a few.
-Phú Quốc peppers have forever ruined me from enjoying peppers at anywhere else.
+There’s black pepper, grey pepper, white pepper and green pepper, to name a few.
+Phú Quốc pepper has forever ruined me from enjoying pepper anywhere else.